 The Village at Nevada State College Student Housing

-The Village NSC Housing is located on the campus of Nevada State Collage.
-The Village offers stay fit amenities, tools that help you make the grade and community events to keep you connected!
-You will love the furnished apartments with private bedroom and bathroom floor plans, a fitness center and study rooms.
-As part of the greater campus community you will have other amenities available to you, like on-campus dining.
+The Village NSC Housing is located on the campus of Nevada State College.
+The Village offers stay fit amenities, tools that help you make the grade, and community events to keep you connected!
+You will love the furnished apartments with private bedroom and bathroom floor plans, a fitness center, and study rooms.
+As part of the greater campus community, you will have other amenities available to you, like on-campus dining.
 Professional, on-site residence life and maintenance staff are dedicated to serving student needs.
 The Village is just a short drive from the CSN Henderson campus, and there is a free commuter shuttle that travels between the campuses making for an easy commute!
 Contact The Village NSC Housing for more information today!

 Vista Del Rey Apartments

-Located within walking distance of CSN's Charleston Campus, Vista Del Rey offers affordable furnished an unfurnished apartments.
+Located within walking distance of CSN's Charleston Campus, Vista Del Rey offers affordably furnished and unfurnished apartments.

 Contact Us for international student housing opportunities.